maja2020/ns8-photoprism/README.md

 ```
   -> Settings - Account - Change password.
 ```
+## Configure photoprism
+Photoprism has a ton of configuration options.
+See https://dl.photoprism.app/podman/docker-compose.yml for a complete list.
+- PHOTPRISM_SITE_URL parameter will automaically be set to the configured "host" parameter.
+Do not change.
+- Many of the configuration options can be changed in de photoprism UI Settings.
+- PHOTOPRISM INIT forces software updates at container startup and slows down container startup.
+Is untested and therefore disabled.
+- Video transcoding settings are not enabled, is a whole different category and hardware dependent.
+Slow, but no specific hardware requirements: it just works.

 View current photoprism settings:
 ```
 runagent -m photoprism1 cat photoprism.env
 ```

-To change a configuration option launch `configure-module`, by setting parameters in non-caps.
+To change a configuration option launch `configure-module`, type env-settings in lowercase.
 Example:
 ```
     api-cli run configure-module --agent module/photoprism1 --data '{"photoprism_log_level":"debug"}'
 ```
-PHOTPRISM_SITE_URL parameter will automaically be set to the configured "host" parameter.

 ## Uninstall